Understanding cardiovascular disease

 Men should not have more than 3-4 units per day/ 21 units per week

 Females should not have more than 2-3 units per day/14units per week

 Don’t binge drink and have 2-3 alcohol-free days a week

 If you are overweight BMI>25 your doctor will offer you advice and support to help you achieve a healthy weight

 What if you are at increased risk of cardiovascular disease?

-Your risk is modifiable, that means with dietary and lifestyle changes your risk can be reduced.
+Your risk is modifiable, which that means with dietary and lifestyle changes your risk can be reduced.
 If you are at high risk, together with the lifestyle changes listed above, you may benefit from lipid lowering agents such as statins, and or aspirin or a similar drug.